liuyz0/SuperpositionScaling/README.md

 ## Weak superposition regime

-In the weak superposition regime (weight decay is large), the loss is well described by the expected number of activated but unleared features, which is a power law once the feature distribution is.
+In the weak superposition regime (weight decay is large), the loss is well described by the expected number of activated but unlearned features, which is a power law once the feature distribution is.

 The data are from ['./exp/exp-10.py'](./exp/exp-10.py) and ['./exp/exp-10-3.py'](./exp/exp-10-3.py).